joncoons/Manufacturing-Vision-Accelerator-AMD64/Hands-on-Lab/sections/solution/image_upload.md

 ## Mfg_Vision_Image_Upload Module

-This module is handles the upload of images to your storage in Azure, and offers the flexibility of using Azure Blob Storage or Azure Data Lake Generation 2.
+This module is handles the upload of images to your storage in Azure, and offers the flexibility of using either Azure Blob Storage or Azure Data Lake Generation 2.
 If you're utilizing Azure Machine Learning to train your models, it makes it incredibly simple to connect your data as a datastore.
 You choose your path in the deployment manifest by setting a boolean value, and connection string.

 Given the superior user experience with a hierarchichical namespace, Azure Data Lake Gen 2 is the route most popular, although you will need to establish a service principle in Azure AD to access service from AML.